summersb/react-disaster-districts/README.md

-This project creates a set of districts of people to simplify communitations in a disaster scenario
+This project creates a set of districts of people to simplify communications in a disaster scenario